libre-money-projects/Geconomicus/README.md

 Ğeconomicus adds another dimension to any economic game based on its principles : limited lifetime of the players, rotation of the money and rotation of the values, in order to be able to simulate at least a life expectancy game time (near 80 years in Europe in 2016), where players can die and be born again, and where money and economical values can follow this entire cycle.

-It includes free money system like it is demonstrated in Relative Theory of Money (GPL v3) = a money system based on an Universal Dividend (see http://en.trm.creationmonetaire.info or http://trm.creationmonetaire.info), money debt, and other money systems in order to compare their impact in the final result.
+It includes free money system like it is demonstrated in Relative Theory of Money (GPL v3) = a money system based on a Universal Dividend (see http://en.trm.creationmonetaire.info or http://trm.creationmonetaire.info), money debt, and other money systems in order to compare their impact in the final result.

 Ğeconomicus uses the Ğ caracter as it's defined in http://www.glibre.org